 Equity Incentive Compensation.
 The Company's Chief Executive Officer and other executive officers receive long-term performance-based compensation in the form of option awards under the Company's stock option plans.
 The Compensation Committee believes that equity-based compensation motivates the Company's executive officers to have an interest in the long-term success of the Company.
 Equity compensation awards are made based on a review of the Comparator Group and other relevant survey data.
 All options granted by the Company have an exercise price equal to the market price of the Common Stock on the grant date.
 Accordingly, options have value only when the price of the Common Stock exceeds the price on the grant date.
 Vesting is used to encourage executive officers to remain with the Company.
-In 2004, the Compensation Committee approved the issuance of options to the Company's executive officers in order to provide them with a continuing incentive to perform and to further align their interests with those of the Company's stockholders.
-These options included special retention stock option grants for certain executive officers who have joined the company since the beginning of 2003.
-These grants replaced the normal stock option grants that would have been made to these individuals in 2005, 2006, and 2007 and have vesting terms designed to incent these individuals to remain with the Company through at least November 2007.
-The Compensation Committee considered, among other factors, options already held when granting new awards for 2004.
-The Compensation Committee intends to consider whether to continue its practice of providing equity incentives solely through stock option awards or whether other approaches should be utilized.
+In 2005, the Compensation Committee approved the issuance of options to the Company's executive officers other than Drs.
+Fahim and Rasmussen, who received significant option awards in 2004, in order to provide them with a continuing incentive to perform and to further align their interests with those of the Company's stockholders.
+The Compensation Committee considered, among other factors, options already held when granting new awards for 2005.
+The Compensation Committee will consider using other forms of equity incentives, including restricted stock.